nh2/nixops-gluster-example/README.md

 * the [GlusterFS](https://www.gluster.org/) distributed file system
   * a replicated setup across 3 machines in AWS Frankfurt
 * read-only [geo-replication](https://gluster.readthedocs.io/en/latest/Administrator%20Guide/Geo%20Replication/) to another gluster cluster (could be on the other side of the world)
+* mounting the file system from a client-only node
 * use of gluster's [SSL](https://gluster.readthedocs.io/en/latest/Administrator%20Guide/Geo%20Replication/) support for encryption and server/client authentication
 * use of [consul](https://www.consul.io/) to orchestrate volume-initialisation across machines on first boot
 * the whole thing running over the [tinc](http://tinc-vpn.org/) VPN for security